sacmehta/ESPNet/README.md

 unique_val_arr = np.unique(labelImg)
 print(unique_val_arr)
 ```
 The values inside *unique_val_arr* should be between 0 and total number of classes in the dataset.
 If this is not the case, then pre-process your label images.
-For example, the PASCAL VOC segmentation dataset contains 255 as a value in the label images.
-You can map this value to the undefined or background class as:
+For example, if the label iamge contains 255 as a value, then you can ignore these values by mapping it to an undefined or background class as:

 ```
 labelImg[labelImg == 255] = <undefined class id>